Typed Content Collections in Astro 7

-Astro 7 content layer with glob loaders, Zod schemas, MDX rendering, and static paths—using patterns from this site.
+Glob loaders, Zod schemas, MDX rendering, and static paths — patterns used on this site.

 Astro’s content layer validates frontmatter at build time, types every field in TypeScript, and renders Markdown or MDX without manual remark/rehype wiring.
 Invalid content fails the build instead of shipping broken pages.